Relaxed, fun and inspiring lessons held online (via skype) or in the comfort of your own home.

 What do I charge?

-I charge £30-40 per lesson (depending on the student’s requirements), and can provide online learning via skype or travel up to 3 miles from my base in Chiswick.
-This means that I cover the areas of Chiswick, Mortlake, Sheen, Kew Gardens, Brentford, Barnes and Richmond.
+I charge £30-40 per lesson (depending on the student’s requirements), and can provide online learning via skype or travel up to 5 miles from my base in Claverdon, Warwickshire.
+This means that I cover Stratford-upon-Avon, Leamington-Spa, Henley-in-Arden, Warwick, Alcester and the surrounding areas.

 The support does not end with our face-to-face lessons!
 I provide all students with my personal contact details for any questions, resources, proofreading… etc.etc., and am here to help with just about anything learning-related throughout the week.
 Do contact me to discuss any requirements, I would love to hear from you.